oliverue/nd1/README.md

     << -> A b c << c^2+b^2-2*b*c*cos(A) sqrt >>

+(Where the three inputs have to pre-exist on the stack before this program, designated by << and >>, can be run/eval'ed.
+The three inputs become variables A, b, and c – that's what the arrow does.)

 To calculate 2+2 interactively, you have to type

      2 2 +

-which may seem strange but follows the same RPN formula.
+which may seem strange and pedestrian but follows the same RPN principle.

 ND1 also supports algebraic entry (like "2+2") with a tap on its command line, but honestly, it's not built for that.